-- 1. Father's Name: First, Middle, Surname. - 2.
-Mother's Name: First, Middle, Maiden Name. - 3.
-Expected Date of Birth of the Child: Enter the child's expected birth date using the MM, DD, and YYYY. - 4.
-Child's Surname: Enter the surname the parents choose for the child. - 5.
-Signature of the Father: First, Middle, and Surname. - 6.
-Certification That the Paternity Acknowledgment Was Completed Voluntarily: A witness is needed to acknowledge that the father completing the Paternity Acknowledgment was not forced to complete the Paternity Acknowledgment under duress or coercion.
-They must sign and date the form in the space provided. - 7.
-Notary for the Father's signature: The Notary fills out their section and includes their commission expiration date. - Note: The witness and notary can be one and the same persons.
+- Father's Name: First, Middle, Surname. - Mother's Name: First, Middle, Maiden Name. - Expected Date of Birth of the Child: Enter the child's expected birth date using the MM, DD, and YYYY. - Child's Surname: Enter the surname the parents choose for the child. - Signature of the Father: First, Middle, and Surname. - Certification That the Voluntary Paternity Acknowledgment Was Completed Voluntarily:

+A witness is needed to acknowledge that the father completing the Voluntary Paternity Acknowledgment was not forced to complete the Voluntary Paternity Acknowledgment under duress or coercion.
+They must sign and date the form in the space provided.

+• Notary for the Father's signature: The Notary fills out their section and includes their commission expiration date.

+• Note: The witness and notary can be one and the same persons.
 However, if they are different individuals, the witness and notary date must be the same.

-RESCINDING THE PATERNITY ACKNOWLEDGMENT
+RESCINDING A VOLUNTARY PATERNITY ACKNOWLEDGMENT

-Rescission of the Paternity Acknowledgment can be done by either parent within 60 days at the Vital Records Central office in Columbia.
+Rescission of a Voluntary Paternity Acknowledgment can be done by either parent within 60 days at the Vital Statistics State Office in Columbia.
 A rescission will not cause or allow an amendment to the birth certificate.
 Therefore, the father's name WILL NOT be removed from the birth certificate.
-In order to have the father's name removed or to change the child's surname, a certified copy of a court order directing Vital Records to amend the birth certificate is required.
+In order to have the father's name removed or to change the child's surname, a certified copy of a court order directing Vital Statistics to amend the birth certificate is required.